arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 ## Using `*ngIf as syntax` to store `*ngIf` condition in a local variable

-We can save th `*ngIf` condition in a local variable using `as` so that we can use it in template.
+We can save the `*ngIf` condition in a local variable using `as` so that we can use it in template.
 Have a look at the below example.

 ```
 <div *ngIf="display as ngIfCondition;else elseTemplate">